Advice for the Tengyur Translation Project

 Collaborating through a Wiki

-So for the technical team, for instance, it’s just organizational: how you put a project like this together.
+For the technical team, for instance, it’s just organizational: how we put a project like this together.
 It has the full instructions for how to format and upload articles into the system, so new people can be trained to do that.
 It has full documentation of the various functions and tools that our really brilliant German and Russian teams have developed, so we can deal with the technical side.
-It also has full instructions how to edit the wiki, and a full instruction manual for using all our menu and glossary tools.
+It also has full instructions on how to edit the wiki and a full instruction manual for using all our menu and glossary tools.

-For the audio teams, then, we have instructions here on how to edit audio files; how to make pure English versions from our bilingual audio versions; how to transcribe single language and bilingual audio files; how to link to tools to do this.
-So that all the workers on the project have access to how to do things; and organizing that, so that they don’t have to figure it out themselves.
+For the audio teams, we have instructions here on how to edit audio files, how to make pure English versions from our bilingual audio versions, how to transcribe single language and bilingual audio files, and how to link to tools to do this.
+It’s so that all the workers on the project have access to how to do things and organizing that so that they don’t have to figure it out themselves.

 For the translation teams, we have a general section – by the way, everybody who works on the project then gets access to this wiki – we have a general section relevant to all language sections, and then the sections for each language.
 What’s common to everybody is the general format for all documents and material that is going to be submitted for the project.

-And then one feature – which I think would be very, very useful to have – concerns questions on particular texts.
-So whenever there’s a text from my archives that the translators have questions with, we create a folder for that in the wiki.
-And they ask questions, and then I answer them.
+Then, one feature – which I think would be very, very useful to have – concerns questions on particular texts.
+Whenever there’s a text from my archives that the translators have questions about, we create a folder for that in the wiki.
+They ask questions, and then I answer them.
 They ask about the meaning of a text – what this means, and so on – and then I post the question and my answer in this section in the wiki, in the folder for that text.
-And often a translator will ask maybe twenty or thirty questions about a text.
-And by having it in the wiki, then, when translators in another language section come to translate the same text, they can see if their questions have already been asked and answered here, and they can also check their understanding.
-In the case of the Tengyur Project, we could post a question about a text and the translators can be notified by email, like it’s done in the Lotsawa forum, or it could just be implemented from the Lotsawa forum, and then the questions and answers could be posted here for use of translations of the same text into other languages, the way that we do that.
+Often a translator will ask maybe 20 or 30 questions about a text.
+By having it in the wiki, then, when translators in another language section come to translate the same text, they can see if their questions have already been asked and answered here, and they can also check their understanding.
+In the case of the Tengyur Project, we could post a question about a text, and the translators can be notified by email, like it’s done in the Lotsawa forum, or it could just be implemented from the Lotsawa forum, and then the questions and answers could be posted here for use of translations of the same text into other languages, the way that we do that.

-Then another feature in this common thing – Some languages, like German and Russian, are allergic to vague references: this and that.
-And even if you don’t fill in what this or that refers to, you still need a gender for the this and that.
-And for the Sanskrit gender of the this and that, the references are not always obvious; and the Tibetan doesn’t help at all in terms of that.
-So if people ask questions about that also – in the same manner, as just general questions about a text – then these issues can be filled in, then used by the people who are working on this text in another language.
-And if the questions and answers are in a language that the people don’t know, they could always use translation tools, like Google and Babylon, to get a rough translation of what the questions and answers are.
+Then, another feature in this common tool, some languages like German and Russian are allergic to vague references: this and that.
+Even if we don’t fill in what this or that refers to, we still need a gender for this and that.
+For the Sanskrit gender of this and that, the references are not always obvious, and the Tibetan doesn’t help at all in terms of that.
+If people ask questions about that also – in the same manner as just general questions about a text – then these issues can be filled in and then used by the people who are working on this text in another language.
+If the questions and answers are in a language that the people don’t know, they could always use translation tools, like Google and Babylon, to get a rough translation of what the questions and answers are.

-Also, some languages have difficulty expressing intransitive verb structures for certain verbs; verbs that can only be used in the transitive and they need an object.
-This is particularly the case, for instance, in Russian and Chinese, where you have several verbs that can be used for one English verb or some Sanskrit verb.
-Depending on what the object is, you would have a different verb that’s used.
-And, again, these type of questions could be dealt with and that information placed in the wiki.
+Also, some languages have difficulty expressing intransitive verb structures for certain verbs, verbs that can only be used in the transitive and need an object.
+This is particularly the case, for instance, in Russian and Chinese, where we have several verbs that can be used for one English verb or some Sanskrit verb.
+Depending on what the object is, we would have a different verb that’s used.
+Again, these types of questions could be dealt with and that information placed in the wiki.

-Then, for specific languages, one of the big problems is how you’re going to transliterate Sanskrit and Tibetan names.
-For instance, like “bodhisattva.”
-Well, the aspirated ‘d’.
-In Arabic, you don’t do aspirated letters.
-In Urdu you add in a “ha” into that.
-In Tamil you don’t have ‘d’ and ‘t’; you only have one for all four of these things.
-So all these issues were dealt with.
-I developed a way of transliterating Chinese, Tibetan, and Sanskrit names into Arabic and Urdu, since there weren’t any systems for that.
-So you put that there, so that the people who work in that section can use it consistently.
+Then, for specific languages, one of the big problems is how we’re going to transliterate Sanskrit and Tibetan names, for instance, “bodhisattva.”
+Well, the aspirated ‘d’– in Arabic, we don’t do aspirated letters, and in Urdu, we add in a “ha” into that.
+In Tamil, we don’t have a separate ‘d’ and ‘t’ or aspirated versions of them; we only have one letter for all four of these things.
+So, all of these issues were dealt with.
+I developed a way of transliterating Chinese, Tibetan and Sanskrit names into Arabic and Urdu since there weren’t any systems for that.
+We put that there so that the people who work in that section can use it consistently.

-Also the multilingual website itself – of having many different versions of the text – can be used as a tool for cooperation.
-Because by having these links to all the different language versions of the same texts then, if a text has quotations from the sutra or from these other things and it’s already been figured out in one language, then people in other language sections don’t have to replicate that research; they can just find them.
-And also it can help with how you deal with translation issues.
+Also, the multilingual website itself – of having many different versions of the text – can be used as a tool for cooperation.
+Because by having these links to all the different language versions of the same texts then, if a text has quotations from the sutra or from these other things, and it’s already been figured out in one language, then people in other language sections don’t have to replicate that research; they can just find them.
+Also, it can help with how you deal with translation issues.
 For instance, the Portuguese section translators of my website are always looking at the Spanish to get some suggestions and ideas for difficult cases.

 Thank you.